adamchainz/lifelogger/README.md

 ## Installation Instructions

-  1. Git clone this repo to your directory of choice.
-  2. Install the dependencies:
+  1. Install with pip, the python package manager:
     ```sh
-    sudo pip install -r requirements.txt
+    pip install lifelogger
     ```

-  3. Run for the first time, which should initialize the OAuth connection dialog.
+  2. Run for the first time, which should initialize the OAuth connection dialog.

     ```sh
-    ./lifelogger.py now "Started lifelogger"
+    lifelogger now "Started lifelogger"
     ```

     You'll need to click through and accept the app on your Google account.
 After saying yes, switch back to the terminal and you should see: